chelstein/EAS-Tools/README.md

 1. Go to **Audio Splicer** tab
 2. Upload multiple audio samples or synthesize new TTS samples using the TTS section inside the Splicer
-3. Modify the order of the samples as needed, and optionally insert silence between samples, as well as add splits for easier navigation
+3. Modify the order of the samples as needed, and optionally customize options to your liking (e.g., add silence between samples, trim audio, apply macros, etc.)
 4. Click **Export WAV** to create a single continuous WAV file for download

 ### Navigation